Skip to content

 1. Client writes to local PGlite via db.query('INSERT ...')

-2. The _datum_capture_change trigger captures the write into _datum_outbox
+2. The _datum_capture_change trigger captures the write into _datum_outbox with an auto-incrementing seq column

-5. A NOTIFY trigger fires on the PostGIS table
+7. The datum_notify_change trigger fires on the PostGIS table

 IndexedDB persistence and fast reconnect